MilesLitteral/wraylib3d/README.md

 Config.Yaml
-Will be expanded to include Tests, examples, and alternative builds based on simple flags passed
+Will be expanded to include Tests, examples, and alternative builds based on simple flags passed as well as flags for conditions like if sdl2 is not installed leaving only the need to install libpq.

 Stack.Yaml
 used to control which extra modules are being built like which lambdacude backend the Application will